Things going bump in the basement? What’s all that noise?

 While it can accommodate more liquids than just storm-, rain-, groundwater, or melting snow, its motors are susceptible to water damage.
 If it suffers from a broken float switch, water may overflow into its power source, resulting in total sump pump failure.

-If a professional checked your plumbing recently without any indications of a clog or broken pipe, call a plumber to help determine whether the noise is coming from your sump pump that is suffering from a stuck float switch or damaged motor.
+If you had a professional plumber check your plumbing system recently without any indications of a clog or broken pipe, call a plumber to help determine whether the noise is coming from your sump pump that has a stuck float switch or damaged motor.

-A sump pump running with a submersible motor makes a more residential installation than an industrial or commercial one.
-It is fully submersible and waterproof.
-They are more affordable and sustainable in small to moderate homes.
+A sump pump with a submersible motor is more common in homes than in industrial or commercial buildings.
+It’s fully submersible and waterproof.
+They’re more affordable and sustainable in small to moderate homes.

 However, having one in your home with any nearby construction can damage its components.
 Industrial chemicals and debris may flow into the sump pump and disrupt its functions.
 Submersible motors are fully waterproof but are susceptible to chemicals and contaminants.